 - For coding assignments, homeworks will consist of two documents stapled together.
-The first document will contain handwritten or typewritten answers to each problem (with plots) in order.
+The first document will contain handwritten or typewritten answers to each problem (with plots) in order (no Appendices).
+Any answers beyond what was asked will not be permitted.
 The second document, stapled to the back of the first, consists of a printout of all source codes written to answer each problem, again in order.
 Not following these instructions exactly will result in up to a 10% penalty, and homeworks without source code will not be accepted. - For non-coding assignments, the use of calculators or any electronic computational aides is forbidden unless the homework problem states otherwise.
-Non-coding assignments will contain handwritten or typewritten answers to each problem in order, with a penalty of up to 10% if this instruction is not followed. - Homework assignments must be carefully bound together using a single staple.
-Improperly bound or unstapled assignments will be assessed up to a 5% penalty. - Students are free to compare results with each other, but must complete all homework assignments individually.
+Non-coding assignments must be handwritten or typewritten, and problems must be handed in in order, with a penalty of up to 10% if this instruction is not followed. - Homework assignments must be carefully bound together using a single staple.
+Improperly bound or unstapled assignments will be assessed up to a 5% penalty. - Students may not collaborate on homework assignments; all assignments must be completed individually.
 Written solutions or source code listings that are substantially the same will receive zero credit for all students involved. - Full solutions will be due at the start of class on the due date; handing in parts of the assignment at different times is forbidden.
 Students are strongly encouraged to start early, or bugs may prevent them from handing in homeworks on time, and the standard homework late penalty will be imposed. - Plots must have axes and all data series labeled accurately, or no credit may be given. - Turning in homeworks on time is essential for doing well in this class, as homeworks are scheduled according to the lecture material.
 Late assignments will be penalized as follows: - Up to 48 hours late: 20% score reduction - 48-96 hours late: 50% score reduction - More than 96 hours late: 75% score reduction